 “Nominator” means the Nominator specified by Article III, Section 1 of the Bylaws.

-“Officers” mean the Chairs or Co-Chairs of each Section, such other Section Officers as each Section may elect or appoint (for example Vice Chairs, Secretary and Treasurer), the Chair of CYLA, and such other CYLA officers as the CYLA may elect or appoint, all as provided by Article VII, Section 5 of the Bylaws.
+“Officers” mean the Chairs or Co-Chairs of each Section, such other Section Officers as each Section may elect or appoint (for example Vice Chairs, Secretary and Treasurer).

 “Public Member” shall have the same meaning as set out in Section 6.01 of this document.